LENDING

 It helps disburse loans faster, track recovery, and more.
 With this, you can also manage all your processes and teams – Sales, Call Center, Field Sales, Collections, and more.

-If you’re using a cloud-based or SaaS system for loan management, your vendor will guide you through setting up and integration processes.
+If you’re using a cloud-based or SaaS system for loan management, your vendor will guide you through the setup and integration processes.

 Unless you’re using an on-premises loan management system, you need not worry about installation or setting it up.